A2GMer/RouteFinder/README.md

 1. Clone the repository.
 2. Build and run the C# program.
-3. Follow the on-screen instructions to explore and calculate shortest paths.
+3. Follow the on-screen instructions to explore and calculate shortest paths.(Not yet implemented.)